Registration Closing this Week

 - Request permission to register in the course by emailing Dr. John Pomeroy (email@example.com) and outlining how they meet the course prerequisites listed in the course synopsis

-- Students and professionals MUST submit a letter of support from their home institution or employer on official letterhead, listing the course, the term it will be taken, and the dates that the course will be held.
-This letter should be submitted to email@example.com
+- International students and professionals MUST submit a letter of support from their home institution or employer on official letterhead, listing the course, the term it will be taken, and the dates that the course will be held.
+This letter should be submitted to firstname.lastname@example.org

-- Once admitted to the University of Saskatchewan, students will be given access to a University of Saskatchewan PAWs account.
-Students should then notify the department of Geography and Planning (firstname.lastname@example.org) that they have been admitted and provide their student number so that a permission to register can be entered.
+- Once an application has been received by Graduate Studies, students will be given access to a University of Saskatchewan PAWS account and can monitor their application status on PAWs.
+Upon receiving a letter of admission on their PAWs email address, students should then notify the department of Geography and Planning (email@example.com) that they have been admitted and provide their student number so that a permission to register can be entered.

-Tuition and fees are payable by all participants, but vary depending on your citizenship and whether you are taking the course for credit or as an audit student.
+Tuition and fees are payable by all participants, but vary depending on citizenship and whether a student is taking the course for credit or as an audit student.

 Tuition and Fees for Canadian Students